NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/git-jupyterlab/index.md

 3. Press `Clone a repository`
 4. Paste in `https://github.com/NumEconCopenhagen/lectures-2022` and enter.
 5. You now have all course material in the folder `lectures-2022`
+6. Do the same thing for exercise class material, using the url `https://github.com/NumEconCopenhagen/exercises-2022`

 <img src="https://github.com/NumEconCopenhagen/NumEconCopenhagen.netlify.com-v2/raw/master/content/guides/git-jupyterlab/clone_repository.gif" alt="clone_repository" width="100%"/><br /><br />